 The City of Gloucester is hosting three free COVID-19 testing clinics next week in the wake of a rise in positive cases of the coronavirus in the community.

 “This testing will be vital as we continue to combat the spread of COVID-19 in our community, as it provides a clearer picture of how many cases there are at this time,” Carroll said.
 “We strongly encourage you to get tested if you haven’t already.”

-COVID-19 testing at all clinics will be open to all residents and no appointment is needed.
+COVID-19 testing at all clinics will be open to all participants and no appointment is needed.
 Participants are encouraged to participate in the weekday testing if possible so that those who work during the week can utilize the Saturday testing.
 Participants are advised that wait times could be significant depending on the attendance at each clinic.